biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 ![[curation3.jpg]]

-   If you want to return to the PubMed annotations later, click the add annotaions icon (1).
+   If you want to return to the PubMed annotations later, click the add annotations icon (1).
    If you click the goto page icon (2), the PubMed citation page will open in a new window, so you can refer to it while working.

 ![[curation4.jpg]]